OPT - Optimal Performance & Thinking

 Fast-forward to the year 2021

-Fei is our first child and daughter with 5 children after her born in the 80s in Kuala Lumpur just like all the rest.
+Fei is our first child and daughter born in the 80s, with 5 children after her all born in Kuala Lumpur.
 At that time of my life when she was born, I felt I was sufficiently mature to be a father.
 I had already traveled to over a dozen countries in the world on my own, finished my tertiary education to later serve a voluntary two year mission for our Church.
 I became a qualified accountant focused on being in the consultancy business & pioneer in the IT industry.
 The Church also had called me to serve as the KL branch president.
 Most importantly, I was married to a most talented woman who turned out to be an amazing partner to me as well as mother to all the children.

 I have the most vivid memories of my oldest daughter as early as when she was one plus and walking.
 She taught me about consciousness even as a child.
 She wasn't able to talk yet but as a father talking to her in full sentences, I could see how she was looking at me as if she understood me!